WillOnGit/tes-toolkit/README.md

 - https://en.uesp.net/wiki/Oblivion:Endurance (especially the Health Gains section)

 ## Quickstart
-There's no proper documentation yet while the system is being finalised but this basically covers everything you need.

 Designed to be used from an interactive python session:
 ```
 python3 -i oblivion.py